Skip links

 As a first step, it was decided to organise roundtable discussions with specific incubators to move forward the discussions on collaboration.

-By providing targeted support, expert guidance, and tailored strategies, the growth guidance program has empowered these nine incubators to address challenges more effectively and strengthen their impact
+By providing targeted support, expert guidance, and tailored strategies, the growth guidance programme has empowered these nine incubators to address challenges more effectively and strengthen their impacP

 But, how can donors and incubators ease this dilemma?

-The organisational issues that incubators face need safe and secure spaces to discuss.
-Organising convenings around these issues will go a long way in bringing such issues to the forefront and in finding solutions from the wisdom of other incubators and accelerators.
-Networks like Pollinate Impact, ANDE, AVPN & convenings like Socap, Skoll Forum, Sankalp can also play a big role in creating these safe spaces.
+The organisational issues that incubators face require safe and secure spaces for discussion.
+Organising convenings around these issues will go a long way in bringing them to the forefront and in finding solutions from the wisdom of other incubators and accelerators.
+Networks like Pollinate Impact, ANDEand AVPN, as well as convenings like Socap, Skoll Forum, and Sankalp, can also play a significant role in creating these safe spaces.

 Funding incubatees is critical.
-At the same time, donors should ensure that adequate allocation is provided for organisational development issues such as training, leadership building, improvement of governance etc. This is likely to make incubators stronger & resilient while making donor funding truly catalytic.
-The Argidius Foundation is a great believer of this and their experiences and findings are captured in this very interesting report.
+At the same time, donors should ensure that adequate allocation is provided for organisational development issues, such as training, leadership building, and improvement of governance, among others.
+This is likely to make incubators stronger & resilient while making donor funding truly catalytic.
+The Argidius Foundation is a strong advocate of this, and their experiences and findings are captured in this very interesting report.

 All incubators should try everything possible to get towards financial sustainability.
 No doubts.
 However, even established incubators rely on grants.
 Hence, diversification of donor types and revenue types is critical and needs to be attempted.
 This needs to be experimented by incubators while being patiently supported by donors.
 This white paper from Atal Innovation Mission, discusses the experiences of revenue diversification & financial sustainability from incubators in India.

-Incubation and acceleration is a relatively new phenomenon and has only existed in the global south for not more than two decades.
+Incubation (and acceleration) is a relatively new phenomenon and has only existed in the Global South for not more than two decades.
 There are relatively few people who have built and nurtured incubators.
-Programs that allow such founders & CEOs to become coaches and mentors are missing.
-There is also absence of guidance programs like the one initiated by Pollinate Impact.
-Senior incubation leaders should consider becoming mentors & donors should invest in building a cadre of such mentors and matching them with incubators that they fund.
-This will allow early and mid stage incubators to ensure that their organisational development issues are diagnosed and solved for.
+Programmes that allow such founders & CEOs to become coaches and mentors are missing.
+There is also an absence of guidance programmes like the one initiated by Pollinate Impact.
+Senior incubation leaders should consider becoming mentors & donors and should invest in building a cadre of such mentors, matching them with incubators that they fund.
+This will allow early and mid-stage incubators to ensure that their organisational development issues are diagnosed and solved.

 Incubators and accelerators have a vital role to play in inspiring, immersing, incubating & investing in early stage impact entrepreneurs in the global south.